 The $250 million Bisha Mine, a joint venture between ENAMCO and Nevsun Resources Ltd. (TSX:NSU), was first commissioned in 2013 and has undergone three capacity expansions since.
 The project commenced as a gold production facility, then transitioned to copper production and has recently completed plant modifications to allow zinc production.

 The Zara joint venture between ENAMCO and SFECO was commissioned in late 2015 and has an estimated mine life of approximately seven to ten years.

-The Asmara project between ENAMCO and Sichuan Road and Bridge Mining Corporation is progressing following a highly favourable definitive feasibility study.
+The Asmara project between ENAMCO and Sichuan Road and Bridge Mining Corporation is currently under construction progressing following a highly favourable definitive feasibility study.

 “The Eritrean Government doesn’t compromise their process and legislation, but the red tape is minimal and access to the appropriate government officials is facilitated by the relationship,” said Managing Director Paul Donaldson.

 Danakali’s joint venture partnership with the Eritrean National Mining Corporation is a key enabler to the success of the project.